Satyatma Tirtha: Flood relief

 He has supplied relief materials to flood victims of Bellary, Bijapur, Raichur and Bagalkot districts during 2009 floods and also took measures to construct 100 low cost houses to those who lost houses in the flood.
 He has also adopted a rural village in Raichur, Karnataka for integrated development of the village.
 He is reportedly trying to redefine the role of religious "math" in modern-day society, so that present day "math" should try to get rid of evils of modern society.

 Spiritual discourses

 His spiritual discourses (pravacana) attract large gatherings, mainly from followers of Madhvacharya and he specialises in talks on Vedic subjects.
 He has given spiritual discourses at several places like Bangalore, Gulbarga, Malkheda, Udupi, Rajahmundry, Hyderabad (India), Pune, Raichur, Dharwad and Chennai.
 He has also conducted personality development programmes and has written several books on topics like personality development, religion and philosophy.
 Satyatma Tirtha, as the present head of Uttaradi Matha, has also encouraged other authors to write books on religious experiences.

-He has given discourses in various languages including Kannada, Telugu, Hindi, Tamil, and Marathi.
+He has given discourses in various languages including Kannada, Telugu, Hindi, Marathi and English.
+He also has a good knowledge of contemporary religions.